ChaochihL/Linux-NGS_Tutorial/Lec1_UNIX-Linux_Basics.md

 #### Anywhere in Command Line:

-The :arrow_up: and :arrow_down: arrows scroll through command history.
+The up and down arrow keys scroll through command history.

 Typing `history` will show all the commands you have used recently.